+Table 7-1 on page 61 shows the different types of interconnects that systems can employ as the multihost interconnect.
 When launched as a distributed application, MPI probes for these interconnects at job startup.
-For details of launching a distributed application, see "Launching a Distributed Application" on page 25.
-When a high performance interconnect is detected, MPI attempts to use this interconnect if it is available on every host being used by the MPI job.
+For information about how to launch a distributed application, see "Launching a Distributed Application" on page 25.

+When MPI detects a high-performance interconnect, MPI attempts to use this interconnect, if it is available, on every host being used by the MPI job.
 If the interconnect is not available for use on every host, the library attempts to use the next slower interconnect until this connectivity requirement is met.
-Table 7-1 on page 60 specifies the order in which MPI probes for available interconnects.
+Table 7-1 on page 61 specifies the order in which MPI probes for available interconnects.

-The third column of Table 7-1 on page 60 also indicates the environment variable you can set to pick a particular interconnect other than the default.

-In general, to insure the best performance of the application, you should allow MPI to pick the fastest available interconnect.
+The third column of Table 7-1 on page 61 indicates the environment variable you can set to pick a particular interconnect other than the default.
+In general, to insure the best application performance, allow MPI to pick the fastest available interconnect.